fdieulle/sharper/README.md

 install.packages("sharper") # Not available yet
 ```

 or the development version from GitHub using devtools:

+If you are on linux be sure to have curl install first on your OS.

 ``` R
 devtools::install_github("fdieulle/sharper")